-The Excel document is downloadable on the Downloads page, it's located at the bottom of that page.
+The Excel document is downloadable at the bottom of the Downloads page.

-The user manual of the EL-5 is very well structured, under the heading 'Recording' you will find information about setting up the recorder correctly.
+The user manual of the EL-5 is very well designed, under the heading 'Recording' you will find information about setting up the recorder correctly.
 The photo can be clicked to enlarge.

 - The Timer function, it should be in the middle.

 - The power button, you turn this on (logical).